panicparse helps make sense of Go crash dumps:

 set GOTRACEBACK=all on Windows.
 Probably worth to put it in your

-Install bash v4+ on OSX via homebrew or macports.
+Install bash v4+ on macOS via homebrew or macports.
 Your future self will appreciate having done that.